ahmedgomaa55/Natours/readme.md

   <br>
 </h1>

-## Introduction 🌟
+## Natours App

 Welcome to Natours!
-This full stack web application is designed specially for persons who love travelling and going on tour vacations.
+This web application is designed specially for persons who love travelling and going on tour vacations.

-> **This was developed under the guidance of _Jonas Schmedtmann's_ [Node.js course](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) that consists of**

-- 📃How to create an API
-- 🎮MVC Architecture
-- 👩‍💻User Authentication
-- 📚Data Modelling
-- 🤳File Uploading
-- 📌Realtime Map integeration using Mapbox

-and much more 😉

 ## Technologies 🚀